 In addition to learning documentary and investigative journalism in the international arena, I have worked as a political organizer.
 For the first time, as the youngest paid staffer on Governor Howard Dean’s presidential campaign.
 I synthesized experiences and abilities as I worked on five different campaigns, for two PACs and as a consultant with a D.C. firm.
 My decade of growing political leadership culminated when I ran a candidate’s campaign for state representative in 2010.
 I had previously co-managed a successful fifty thousand signature ballot access drive.

 Later, I worked as a public radio, multimedia and print journalist in Alaska, with the Alaska Public Radio Network, the Anchorage Press, National Native News and the Mudflats.
 I graduated from the University of Alaska Anchorage with a Bachelor's Degree in Journalism and Public Communication in 2011, joining and training with the professional organization Investigative Reporters and Editors.
 After taking my award-winning documentary, We Can’t Eat Gold, on tour to film festivals; I moved to Santiago, Chile in 2015 to continue filming documentaries and practicing journalism, while also teaching English as a second language to policymakers, professionals and in semester-long university courses.

 I’ve lived in Chile for over 4 years, publishing with Discovery Channel’s Seeker, Free Speech Radio News, Democracy Now!, Intercontinental Cry and Unicorn Riot.
-My new Chilean feature-length documentary, Veins of Resistance, will begin screening at international film festivals this year.
+My new Chilean feature-length documentary, Veins of Resistance, will have its word premiere shortly.